Connect with others who understand.

 Treating Mouth and Nose Sores

-• A medicated mouthwash with steroids
+• A medicated mouthwash to reduce bacteria and inflammation

-• Steroid nasal sprays or topical steroid pastes
+• Steroid nasal sprays or topical steroid pastes to ease inflammation and speed healing

-Other Tips for Managing and Preventing Ulcers
+Tips for Managing and Preventing Ulcers

 Talk With Others Who Understand

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 226,000 members come together to ask questions, give advice, and share their experiences with others who understand life with lupus.
+On MyLupusTeam, more than 233,000 members come together to ask questions, give advice, and share their experiences with others who understand life with lupus.

 Do you have mouth or nose sores from lupus?
 How do you manage them?
 Leave your thoughts in the comments below, or start a conversation by posting on your Activities page.